 Diet and Nutrition

-The Pekingese should perform well with any high-quality dog food.
-As a less active breed, this breed can be susceptible to weight gain, so it’s important to ensure they are not overfed and aren’t offered too many treats.
+The breed is also associated with some minor health problems that revolve around food allergies to ingredients like corn, wheat, filler, ash, and sometimes chicken.
+This flat-faced breed may also suffer gastrointestinal problems because it inhales a lot of air while eating.
+However, Pekingese should perform well with any high-quality dog food.
+As a less active breed, Pekinese can be susceptible to weight gain, so it’s important to ensure they are not overfed and aren’t offered too many treats.
 Fresh, cool water should always be available, particularly because this breed does not tolerate heat well.

 More Dog Breeds and Further Research

 When determining if the Pekingese is the right dog for you, be sure to research all aspects of the breed and consult other Peke owners, breeders, and rescue groups to learn more.
 Check out these other similar dog breeds.

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!